stylebreeder/stylebreeder-code/README.md

 # Predict cluster labels using CSD

-First, download the model checkpoint for ViT-L [here](https://drive.google.com/file/d/1FX0xs8p-C7Ob-h5Y4cUhTeOepHzXv_46/view?usp=sharing) and the kmeans model
+First, download the model checkpoint for ViT-L [here](https://drive.google.com/file/d/1FX0xs8p-C7Ob-h5Y4cUhTeOepHzXv_46/view?usp=sharing)

 Use `sample_imgs_and_to_csv.py` to create a csv file for the image dataset: